University of Wisconsin–Madison

 Note: Much of the library’s content is created in an editorial context, so model releases are not available for many images in the collection.
 These images should not be used for marketing purposes without obtaining permission from any individuals depicted in an image.

-Our office is expanding its efforts in creating marketing-focused content that includes model releases for the people depicted.
-Those specific images will soon be available in a dedicated Brand and Marketing Gallery of the UW Photo and Video Library.
-A link will be added here when the gallery is live.
+Our office is expanding its efforts to create marketing-focused content that includes model releases for the people depicted.
+Those specific images are available in a dedicated Brand- and Marketing-Focused Gallery in the UW Photo and Video Library, which can be accessed directly here: Brand and Marketing-Focused Photos

 Policies and tools